MicrosoftDocs/winrt-api/windows.ui.xaml.hosting/elementcompositionpreview_getelementchildvisual_345539429.md

 ## -parameters
 ### -param element
-The element to retrieve the [Visual](../windows.ui.composition/visual.md) for.
+The element for which to retrieve the [Visual](../windows.ui.composition/visual.md).

 ## -returns
 A [Windows.UI.Composition.Visual](../windows.ui.composition/visual.md) object previously set by a call to [SetElementChildVisual](elementcompositionpreview_setelementchildvisual_151424769.md).